kefirfromperm/grails-asynchronous-mail/README.md

 Contribution
 ------------

-If you want to contribute the plugin just open a pull request to repository
+If you want to contribute the plugin just open a pull request to the repository
 <https://github.com/kefirfromperm/grails-asynchronous-mail>.

 Unit tests are very very sweet things.
 They help us find bugs, modify code without new bugs.
 It's very interesting to